nroduit/weasis-pacs-connector/README.md

 ### Launch Weasis with IHE IID profile

-The [Invoke Image Display Profile](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_Suppl_IID.pdf) allows the user of an Image Display Invoker, typically a nonimage-aware system like an EHR, PHR or RIS, to request the display of studies for a patient, and have the display performed by an image-aware system like an Image Display (PACS).
+The [Invoke Image Display Profile](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_Suppl_IID.pdf) allows the user of an Image Display Invoker, typically a non-image-aware system like an EHR, PHR or RIS, to request the display of studies for a patient, and have the display performed by an image-aware system like an Image Display (PACS).

 * http://localhost:8080/weasis-pacs-connector/IHEInvokeImageDisplay?requestType=PATIENT&patientID=97026728&mostRecentResults=2
   => query at patient level to get a number of the most recent studies